spdk/spdk/scripts/perf/nvmf/README.md

 - ramp_time - fio ramp time, does not do measurements
 - run_num - number of times each workload combination is run.
   If more than 1 then final result is the average of all runs.

+Optional:

+- rate_iops - limit IOPS to this number

 #### Test Combinations